dzuluaga/tutorial-loggly-api-proxy/README.md

 ![Log Management for Modern APIs](https://www.dropbox.com/s/70g4kiyde2nwwt4/Log%20Management%20for%20Modern%20APIs.png?dl=1)

-In the previous diagram an API Proxy in Apigee leverages a Log Management solution to log events.
+In the previous diagram, an API Proxy in Apigee leverages a Log Management solution to log events.
 Apigee API Proxies can leverage standard Node.js libraries such as [Winston](https://github.com/winstonjs/winston) or [Bunyan](https://github.com/trentm/node-bunyan) to log entries in an async fashion, so there's little impact on latency.

 #### 1. How to deploy this API Proxy
 We will be leveraging [apigeetool](https://www.npmjs.com/package/apigeetool) to bundle and deploy it to Apigee Edge.
 You'll need to sign up for a Free Apigee Edge account [here](https://accounts.apigee.com/accounts/sign_up).